milenazilena/Analysing_clustertool_swarm/README.md

-# statsplot
+# swarm tests
-R Notebook including plots concerning the .stats output of the tools swarm from Rognes et al.
+Differents tests and analyses concerning outputs of the tool swarm from Rognes et al